Christianity and Judaism: Inter-faith relationship

 Persecution, forcible conversion, and forcible displacement of Jews (i.e. hate crimes) occurred for many centuries, along with occasional gestures at reconciliation which also occurred from time to time.
-Pogroms were a common occurrence throughout Christian Europe, including organized violence, restrictive land ownership and professional lives, forcible relocation and ghettoization, mandatory dress codes, and at times, humiliating actions and torture.
+Pogroms were a common occurrence throughout Christian Europe, including organized violence, restrictions on land ownership and professional lives, forcible relocation and ghettoization, mandatory dress codes, and at times, humiliating actions and torture.
 All of these actions and restrictions had major effects on Jewish cultures.
 From the fifth century onward, Church councils imposed ever-increasing burdens and limitations on the Jews.
 Among the decrees: